Should Working From Home Spark Concerns of Threats to Your Cyber Security?

 By Data Installations & Supplies ltd

-The ‘new normal’ has made us put our defences up more often.
-Protecting yourself and your loved ones have become your priority, however, if you let your guard down, you may become a target for online attacks.
+The ‘new normal’ has made us put our defenses up more often.
+Protecting yourself and your loved ones has become your priority, however if you let your guard down, you may become a target for online attacks.
 With a lot of us all working from home, everything about our day to day life has been turned on its head and stripped back.
 Your office most likely is better equipped than your home to keep your online activities safe.

 What’s Actually Going On?

 The BBC had reported the rise of Cyber crimes in a recent article.
 In the post, one man, who works for a global financial services company, claims to notice around 10 separate attacks in a week and are constantly bombarded from all directions.
 From fake emails pretending to be the company’s admin team requesting password changes, to false WhatsApp messages from people posing as the CEO asking for money transfers.
 These can all look incredibly convincing and will trick many people, so you need to be aware of how to spot the frauds and protect yourself from these scams.

 According to the aforementioned article, one in three workers are having to work remotely.
 I.T services all around the country have found themselves neck deep in issues based around cyber attacks, so a breach to your cyber security is likely.

 Legal firm Hayes Connor Solicitors have taken a survey with alarming results.
 Only one in five of households have received information or training on cyber security.
 This shows that companies are either unaware of the threats they are facing or are not taking them seriously.
 They said: “In the rush and panic to set remote working practices up, even simple data protection practices were ignored,”

 The article also mentions a separate study regarding 57% of IT decision makers believing that remote workers will expose their company to cyber risks.
 This is assumed to be largely at fault by the lack of information within the workplace.